 How to help when immediate disaster relief is needed

-Our first thought is often to get to the affected area and offer assistance.
-However, certification and special training can be required of initial responders to ensure the safety of those affected.
-The Red Cross offers to train and station volunteers for disaster preparedness.
-If you’re interested, click the following link and narrow the location to your area to sign up to their postings: https://bit.ly/2KmhDbz.
+Though our first thought is often to get to the affected area and offer assistance, often certification and special training can be required of initial responders to ensure the safety of those affected.
+Get certified through organizations like The Red Cross, which offers to train and station volunteers for disaster preparedness.
+If you’re interested, click the following link and narrow the location to your area to sign up for their postings: https://bit.ly/2KmhDbz.

 If you’re not able to get to the affected area, that’s okay!
 There are ways you can help right where you reside.

 What you can do to help where you live

 You may think that there isn’t a way to help where you are, but consider that there are themes to tragic events that we can address in our own communities.
 For example, can you help a church shore up its safety program, donate time at an after-school program helping students prepare for life after school, write compelling content about a cause you’re passionate about, or help people cope with their issues by fielding calls and texts at a crisis line?